Marketing Resources and Identity Guidelines

 Start the app sequence with your app open.
 If app sequences are shortened, display a “sequences shortened” disclaimer.
 You can use the sounds that your app makes naturally as audio elements of your video, but don’t use the native sounds of the Apple device.

-Focus on the experience of using your app and not on Apple product functions.
-For apps that work within Messages, Siri, Phone, or Maps, display your app within the Apple UI exactly as it appears when your app is running.
-Be sure to create screens using the latest operating system version.
+Focus on the experience of using your app running on the latest operating system.
 Don’t display a blank screen on an Apple product, or on a television screen when showcasing Apple TV.
+For more details, see Screen Content.

 Trademark Attribution